 The use or threat of violence remains an integral part of organised criminal activity in Australia.
-The frequency of use, and the type of violence used, depends on ethos, the crime market involved and the type of organised crime group.
+The frequency and the type of violence used, depends on ethos, the crime market involved and the type of organised crime group.

-Key reasons for the use of violence by organised crime include:
+Reasons for the use of violence by organised crime include:

-- ‘warning off’ competitors in criminal markets
+- as a way of ‘warning off’ competitors in criminal markets

 - retaliation for previous violent acts